cujojs/wire/README.md

 * AOP weaving.
 Apply cross-cutting AOP via pointcut queries
 * Defer module loading, and object creation or initialization (lazy load, create, init) until object is referenced or used.
 * Fully automated test suite.
 (Test suite is comprehensive, but manual right now)
+* Support for more AMD loaders
+* Integration with more libs and frameworks.
 * Node.js support
 * More modular, reusable wire specs by "#include"ing one spec in another